 HQ aims to respond to all emails within five working days.
 If this changes – we will let you know in our email automated response message.
-Once we’ve identified your complaint (as per the complaints policy), we will pass it on locally for investigation.
+Once we’ve identified your complaint, as per the complaints policy, we'll pass it on locally for investigation.

-This normally happens within five working days of your (the complainant’s) last contact with HQ Complaints team/country/region office.
+This normally happens within five working days of your last contact with HQ Complaints team or country/region office.
 Local guiding will acknowledge receipt within five working days.

 We will tell you how long we estimate the final response to take as soon as we can - the Investigator, Appeal Investigator or Final Reviewer will do this.
 Each complaint is considered on a case-by-case basis.

 If the complaint process is taking longer than anticipated to resolve, we will let you know.
-The investigator/reviewer and the relevant parties will be in touch at least once every 14 days until the complaint is closed, unless otherwise discussed.
+The investigator or reviewer and the relevant parties will be in touch at least once every 14 days until the complaint is closed, unless otherwise discussed.